manics/jupyter-offlinenotebook/README.md

 **WARNING**
 -----------

 This extension is still in development.
 It is only tested on Firefox.
+Breaking changes may occur in future.

 There are [several major limitations](https://github.com/manics/jupyter-offlinenotebook/issues) including:

 - There are no error messages, you must open the Javascript console to check whether save/load has worked.
 - The size of downloaded notebooks is limited by the browser.
-- Only the path of the notebook within Jupyter Notebook is used.
+- A repository ID and path of the notebook within Jupyter Notebook are used, joined by a ` `.
-  If you have multiple notebook environments on the same domain the notebooks may have the same path.
+  This may change in future.